-Getting and staying active doesn't have to involve gym memberships, fancy equipment or complicated exercises.
+Getting and staying active doesn't have to involve expensive gym memberships, fancy equipment or complicated exercises.
 It can be as straightforward as walking.
 Moving around is vital to your physical and mental health — especially if you find yourself sitting a lot during the day.

-Plus, what you do for the majority of your day is just as important — if not more so — than what you do in your workouts.
-To help keep you committed to walking more throughout your day, join the LIVESTRONG.com team for the Daily Steps Challenge.
+To help keep you committed to walking more throughout your day, join the LIVESTRONG.com team for our Daily Steps Challenge.

 Your Goals for This Challenge